jan-robert/joelblockgame/README.md

 ### Introduction

-Original Text from Gitlab:
+Original Text from GitLab:
 This is the best game ever.
 Period.

 This was my second capstone project for my Computer Science degree.
 It's a Tetris-like game with the theme of our group's stupid inside joke.

-## Dependecies
+## Dependencies
 ### Pygames

 Pygame requires Python; if you don't already have it, you can download it from python.org.
 Use python 3.7.7 or greater, because it is much friendlier to newbies, and additionally runs faster.